Thorens

 Thorens is a formerly Swiss manufacturer of high-end audio equipment.
 Thorens is historically renowned for the range of phonographs (turntables) the manufacturer produces.
-In addition to audio playback equipment, Thorens is also a historical manufacturer of harmonicas and has been separately a producer of Swiss-made cigarette lighters, most notably the button actuated "automatic lighter".
+In addition to audio playback equipment, Thorens is also a historical manufacturer of harmonicas and has been separately a producer of Swiss-made cigarette lighters, most notably the button actuated "Single Claw" and "Double Claw" lighters.